Root Rot In Money Tree: Signs & How To Save!

 If you examine the roots of your money tree and find out that the roots have turned brown and their texture is soft or mushy, it is due to root rot.

-If you notice yellow and discolored leaves on your money tree, it might be an above the soil sign of overwatering and root rot.
+If you notice yellow and discolored leaves on your money tree, it might be an above-the-soil sign of overwatering and root rot.

 When you have a healthy money tree, its leaves will remain green and shiny.
-In case of root rot, the roots stay in an unhealthy condition that affects all parts of the plant, making the leaves dull and yellow.
+In the case of root rot, the roots stay in an unhealthy condition that affects all parts of the plant, making the leaves dull and yellow.

 Also Read: Why Are My Money Tree Leaves Turning White?
 (Causes+How To Fix)

-What causes root rot in money tree?
+What causes root rot in the money tree?

 We have already mentioned that overwatering is a reason behind root rot.
 But there can be many other reasons that can cause root rot in your money tree.